Missing-Data-Induced Phase Transitions in Spectral PLS for Multimodal Learning: Results

 \subsection{Synthetic Validation}

-\autoref{fig:theory_validation} presents the core synthetic validation of \autoref{thm:main}.
+\autoref{fig:theory_validation} presents the core synthetic validation of \autoref{rsf:main}.
 Panel~(a) demonstrates the phase transition: empirical overlaps $R_x^2$ and $R_y^2$ closely track theoretical predictions, with the sharp transition occurring precisely at $\theta/\theta_{\mathrm{crit}} = 1$ (red vertical line).
-The asymmetric overlaps $R_x^2 > R_y^2$ reflect the asymmetric aspect ratios ($\alpha_x=5$ vs.\ $\alpha_y=20$), as predicted by the formulas in Eq.~\eqref{eq:main_overlaps}.
+The asymmetric overlaps $R_y^2 > R_x^2$ reflect the asymmetric aspect ratios ($\alpha_x=5$ vs.\ $\alpha_y=20$), as predicted by Equations~\eqref{eq:rx_overlap} and~\eqref{eq:main_overlaps}.